AnMol12499/Musicdata-Streaming-Pipeline/setup/ssh.md

     ssh Musicdata-Streaming-Pipeline-airflow
     ```

 - You will have to forward ports from your VM to your local machine for you to be able to see Kafka, Airflow UI.
-Check how to do that [here](https://youtu.be/ae-CV2KfoN0?t=1074)
+Check how to do that.